-A bunch compressor system was installed in Sector 10 of the linac in 2002 and has been used in conjunction with previously existing accelerator systems to compress electron bunches to less than 100 fsec as they are delivered to experimenters in the FFTB tunnel.
+A bunch compressor system was installed in Sector 10 of the linac in 2002 and was used in conjunction with previously existing accelerator systems to compress electron bunches to less than 100 fsec as they were delivered to experimenters in the FFTB tunnel.
 The key components of the electron compressor system are four identical dipole magnets which form a magnetic chicane.
 Upstream of this chicane, the linac RF system is tuned to introduce a correlation between the momentum of the electrons and their longitudinal position within the bunch, such that the higher momentum electrons are shifted toward the trailing end of the bunch.
-As the bunch passes through the chicane, the electrons with lower momentum follow a longer path, allowing the higher momentum electrons to catch up, resulting in a significantly shorter bunch.
+As the bunch passes through the chicane, the electrons to catch up, resulting in a significantly shorter bunch.